Francis Hutcheson (philosopher): Ethics

 The term "moral sense" (which, it may be noticed, had already been employed by Shaftesbury, not only, as William Whewell suggests, in the margin, but also in the text of his Inquiry), if invariably coupled with the term "moral judgement," would be open to little objection; but, taken alone, as designating the complex process of moral approbation, it is liable to lead not only to serious misapprehension but to grave practical errors.
 For, if each person's decisions are solely the result of an immediate intuition of the moral sense, why be at any pains to test, correct or review them?
 Or why educate a faculty whose decisions are infallible?
 And how do we account for differences in the moral decisions of different societies, and the observable changes in a person's own views?
 The expression has, in fact, the fault of most metaphorical terms: it leads to an exaggeration of the truth it is intended to suggest.

 But though Hutcheson usually describes the moral faculty as acting instinctively and immediately, he does not, like Butler, conflate the moral faculty with the moral standard.
 The test or criterion of right action is with Hutcheson, as with Shaftesbury, its tendency to promote the general welfare of mankind.
-He thus anticipates the utilitarianism of Bentham—and not only in principle, but even in the use of the phrase "the greatest happiness for the greatest number" (Inquiry concerning Moral Good and Evil, sect.
-3).
+He thus anticipates the utilitarianism of Bentham, not only in principle, but even in the use of the phrase "the greatest happiness for the greatest number" (Inquiry concerning Moral Good and Evil, section 3).
 Hutcheson does not seem to have seen an inconsistency between this external criterion with his fundamental ethical principle.
 Intuition has no possible connection with an empirical calculation of results, and Hutcheson in adopting such a criterion practically denies his fundamental assumption.
-Connected with Hutcheson's virtual adoption of the utilitarian standard is a kind of moral algebra, proposed for the purpose of "computing the morality of actions."
-This calculus occurs in the Inquiry concerning Moral Good and Evil, sect.
-3.
+Connected with Hutcheson's virtual adoption of the utilitarian standard is a kind of moral algebra, proposed for the purpose of "computing the morality of actions".

 Hutcheson's other distinctive ethical doctrine is what has been called the "benevolent theory" of morals.
 Hobbes had maintained that all other actions, however disguised under apparent sympathy, have their roots in self-love.
-Hutcheson not only maintains that benevolence is the sole and direct source of many of our actions, but, by a not unnatural recoil, that it is the only source of those actions of which, on reflection, we approve.
+Hutcheson not only maintains that benevolence is the sole and direct source of many of our actions, but, by a not unnatural recoil from the repellent doctrine of Hobbes, that it is the only source of those actions of which, on reflection, we approve.
 Consistently with this position, actions that flow from self-love only are morally indifferent.
-But surely, by the common consent of civilized men, prudence, temperance, cleanliness, industry, self-respect and, in general, the personal virtues", are regarded, and rightly regarded, as fitting objects of moral approbation.
+But surely, by the common consent of civilized men, prudence, temperance, cleanliness, industry, self-respect and, in general, the "personal virtues", are regarded, and rightly regarded, as fitting objects of moral approbation.